 It needs to be firmly fixed to the base.
 If the base is uneven packing needs to be installed under the stud positions to prevent any vertical movement of individual studs.

 Noggings are the individual short pieces of timber between the studs.
-They are there to prevent the studs bowing under the load.
+They are there to prevent the studs bowing under the load or warping.
 It is important that they fit exactly into the space.

 Diagonal Bracing Strap